Seneca-SCPA/Applied-Problem-Solving/docs/computational-thinking.md

   - Possible function name: "**AssignClerkTask**"
   - This function's scope will be limited to focusing only on how a selected logged-in user is assigned a new task.

 These are four major pieces of the problem that can be extracted and focused on to solve individually.
-These can be compartmentalized into specific functions where the logic can be isolated to solve only that specific problem.
+These can be compartmentalized into specific functions where the logic can be isolated to solve only that specific part of the problem.

 ---